sake92/flatmark/docs/content/reference/themes.md

 # Themes

-By default, Flatmark uses the `default` theme, downloaded from [Flatmark repository](https://github.com/sake92/flatmark/tree/main/themes/default).
+By default, Flatmark uses the `default` theme, downloaded from [flatmark-themes repository](https://github.com/sake92/flatmark-themes).
 It is based on [PicoCSS](https://picocss.com/docs/conditional).

 You can use a different theme by setting it in the `_config.yaml` file: